AhmadMoussa/A-Guide-to-Wavenet/Readme.md

 # Implementing the network:

+## Before we start:
+* Make sure you install librosa and tensorflow.
+Librosa might throw some errors, hence try debugging it first and getting it to work. we will need it to load audio samples into our model.

+## Structure and Helper Functions:

 * Let's first create all the parts that will make up the final network, wou'll need to understand [variable scopes](https://stackoverflow.com/questions/35919020/whats-the-difference-of-name-scope-and-a-variable-scope-in-tensorflow) and the [python `with` statement](https://preshing.com/20110920/the-python-with-statement-by-example/).
 Go ahead and look them up and come back:

 ```python